renzhaochun/renzhaochun.github.io/_pages/about.md

 ---
 ### Professor

-I am currently a full professor at Shandong University, China.
-I’m leading a growing and productive information retrieval and natural language processing group.
-Prior to this, I worked as a senior research manager at JD.com and a research associate in University College London.
-I got my PhD from University of Amsterdam, supervised by Prof. Dr. Maarten de Rijke.
-I am interested in information retrieval, social media mining, and natural language processing.
+I am interested in information retrieval and natural language processing, with an emphasis on conversational artiﬁcial intelligence, recommender systems, and social media analysis.
+I aim to develop intelligent agents that can address complex user requests and solve core challenges in NLP and IR towards that goal.
+I got my PhD from University of Amsterdam in 2016, supervised by Prof. Dr. Maarten de Rijke.
 Before joining UvA, I received my B.E and M.E from Shandong University in 2009 and 2012 respectively, and worked as a short-term visiting scholar in Max-Planck-Institut für Informatik, 2012.

 ## Research interests